 - Is there enough room for the wheelchair or walker in the bathroom?

-- Is there an interpreter to sign the performance for my child?
+- Is there an interpreter to sign the performance or tour for my traveling family and friends?

-- What about flashing-light smoke alarms, TTY, phone flasher, knock lights, closed-captioned TV or decoder?
+- What about flashing-light smoke alarms, TTY, phone flasher, knock lights, closed-captioned TV?

 - What about Braille models of dioramas?